 Alisa Snavely graduated from Emporia State University in December of 1996 with her Bachelor of Science in Business with an accounting emphasis.
-She has worked for Berberich Trahan & Co., P.A. since graduation and has moved up through the firm to become the Director of Taxation in 2010.
+She is the Director of Taxation for a CPA Firm, and has worked at this firm since graduation.

 She is licensed as a CPA in the State of Kansas and is a member of the American Institute of Certified Public Accountants, Kansas Society of Certified Public Accountants and the Northeast Chapter of Certified Public Accountants (NEKSCPA).

 Alisa loves to be involved in the community and has served as treasurer for several boards in Topeka including Family Service and Guidance Center, NEKSCPA and Downtown Topeka Rotary.
 She also served as President of the NEKSCPA.
 In addition, she has worked in various volunteer capacities in the community and her church as well.

 She and her husband, Sean, have 2 daughters who keep them busy.

 Rob Banks retired in 2017 from the Topeka and Shawnee County Public Library as the Chief Operating Officer.
 He worked at the library since 1998 in various capacities.
 He has a Masters of Library Science from Emporia State University.
 Banks has a Bachelor’s of Music Education from the University of Kansas and taught Vocal Music at Santa Fe Trail High School from 1976 through 1978.
 He spent a year in Germany while his wife pursued her Masters in German and then spent 10 years with Marketing International, Inc. in Topeka.